BloomTech-Labs/ema-therapy-be/README.md

 create a .env file that includes the following:

-_ PORT - Dynamic port the server is listening on.
+    *  PORT - Dynamic port the server is listening on.
-_ DB_URL - the mongoDB connection string
+    *  DB_URL - the MongoDB connection string

 ## Contributing